-Come with us on a journey as The Neil Sachse Foundation (NSF) together with the South Australian Health & Medical Research Institute (SAHMRI) research advanced imaging of the spine to revolutionise the diagnosis and prognosis of spinal cord injury and other spinal pathologies.
+Come with us on a journey as The Neil Sachse Centre (NSC) together with the South Australian Health & Medical Research Institute (SAHMRI) research advanced imaging of the spine to revolutionise the diagnosis and prognosis of spinal cord injury and other spinal pathologies.

 The project will study imaging of the spine using positron emission tomography (PET).
 PET is an imaging technique that produces three-dimensional images by detecting gamma rays emitted by radiopharmaceuticals.
 The new cyclotron at SAHMRI gives local researchers the ability to source a range of radiopharmaceuticals previously not available.